 The wide grip lat pulldown focuses on the outer and lower part of the lats more than the traditional close-grip version.
 The wider grip variation reduces the work of the biceps and forearms as there is less elbow flexio, which therefore requires more of your lats to pull the weight down.
 Also, the wide grip allows you to alter your arm angle so that your elbows are pulled from high and out to close and in, which will elicit a contraction from your low lats.

-- The reduced workload on the biceps and forearms means increased muscular tension on then lats for bigger strength and hypertrophy gains.
+The reduced workload on the biceps and forearms means increased muscular tension on then lats for bigger strength and hypertrophy gains.
 The wide-grip lat pulldown is also specifically designed to improve your shoulder-to-waist ratio for bodybuilding aesthetics.

 Single-arm rows are great at ironing out strength imbalances between sides and are a great upper back builder.
 But with a little tweak, it’s a great lower lat builder.
 When you start the exercise, instead of rowing up, think about pulling back — as this will result in an arc-like range of motion, where the weight starts below your shoulder and finishes at your hip.
 This helps you really feel the lower lats contract and work.